Jorge-Cano/Jekyll-Ver1/index.md

 **This began as a test project.**
 **My goal was to have a minimal site up and running in minutes.**
-**It like to think this suits my approach to design & also my life style** **..Lightweight, Minimalistic with a balance of Function & Form.**
+**I like to think this suits my approach to design & also my life style** **..Lightweight, Minimalistic with a balance of Function & Form.**

 [Link to my Blog and Thought Balloon](another-page).